 Provide support to the President in the form of market and economic updates, economic policy options and recommendations, including those related to national security incidents, and support of activities required to support the President's constitutional authorities.
 Tax Policy regulatory and IRS oversight responsibilities funded through the Inflation Reduction Act of 2022.
-All Critical Infrastructure Protection (CIP) functions will continue to operate; as well as all operations and offices funded by non-appropriated funds, including work performed by the Office of Financial Research (OFR), the Office of Recovery Programs (ORP), the Financial Stability Oversight Council (FSOC), the Office of Recovery Programs (ORP), and the Office of Financial Stability (OFS).
+All Critical Infrastructure Protection (CIP) functions will continue to operate; as well as all operations and offices funded by non-appropriated funds, including work performed by the Office of Financial Research (OFR), the Office Capital Access (OCA), and the Financial Stability Oversight Council (FSOC).
 Support activities required to take action as needed to address disruptions (including cyber attacks) in the financial system, debt management, government-wide financial reporting, Treasury's financing schedule, and other Government financial obligations.
 Support activities related to international market monitoring, participation and relations, including Attaché representation in designated world posts, and oversight of the Exchange Stabilization Fund (ESF).
 Ensure continuity of key regulatory and enforcement actions, including administration and enforcement of economic and trade sanctions, and monitoring and dissemination of terrorism and financial intelligence reporting.
 Essential support required for the above functions including, but not limited to, support provided by Legislative Affairs, Public Affairs, Assistant Secretary for Management staff, and the Office of General Counsel.